Unboxed-Software/solana-course/content/compressed-nfts.md

 Once you have the leaf index, you can derive the cNFT’s corresponding asset ID.
 When using Bubblegum, the asset ID is a PDA derived using the Bubblegum program ID and the following seeds:

 1. The static string `asset` represented in utf8 encoding
-2. The merkle tree address
+2. The Merkle tree address
 3. The leaf index

-The indexer essentially observes transaction logs from the Noop program as they happen and stores the cNFT metadata that was hashed and stored in the merkle tree.
+The indexer essentially observes transaction logs from the Noop program as they happen and stores the cNFT metadata that was hashed and stored in the Merkle tree.
 This enables them to surface that data when requested.
 This asset id is what the indexer uses to identify the particular asset.

 For simplicity, you can just use the `getLeafAssetId` helper function from the Bubblegum SDK.
 With the asset ID, fetching the cNFT is fairly straightforward.
 Simply use the `getAsset` method provided by the supporting RPC provider: